opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 When [Subtensor](./index.md) gives you errors, either when using [`btcli`](../btcli.md) or [Bittensor API](../bt-api-ref.md), consult this document to understand the meaning of these error messages.

+The code for these error messages can be examined [here.](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/lib.rs#L1686
+)

 ## Subtensor error message format

 Subtensor presents the errors in the following format: